leodaiub/supermarketapp-api/README.md

 ```
 ##### PUT REQUEST

-Performing a PUT request to /market:id with the Form Data containing the data updated fields of the Super Market.
+Performing a PUT request to /market:id with the Form Data containing the data in the state will update the changed fields to the database.
 ```
 PUT: https://supermarketappapi.leonardodaiub.com/market/:id
 ```